Buff Winter Trail Wales 2017 – Race Report

 Organiser Matt Ward was rightly pleased with what was once again a memorable event, stating:

 “I don’t think it could have gone much better to be honest.
 Of course after every event we analyse where we can improve, but other than the odd tweak needed, it all seems to have gone to plan.
 We have a great team working on the event, and I am eternally grateful for all of the support we receive from the local volunteers, organisations and fellow runners.
-It was great to see Rob and Gina back running strongly too, and to have two GB and Wales internationals winning the event is very pleasing from a competition point of view.
+It was great to see Tom and Sian taking the wins, and to have two local runners and Wales internationals winning the event is very pleasing from a competition point of view.

-“I’d like to thank Shane once again too.
-A humble guy, considering what he has achieved personally and for the country of Wales.
-He had so much time for everyone, fans, fellow runners, the selfies were endless!
+“As an organisation we are extremely grateful to everyone from Coed y Brenin, Natural Resources Wales, our headline sponsors Buff and incredible local team and community.
 Most of all I would like to thank all of the runners as without their efforts on the trails and their warm feedback and energy at the race, we wouldn’t have an event.”

 Top 3 Men